 We are currently learning how to work in new ways.
-Remote working is fast becoming a norm, and though there are many benefits and research is showing that many are happy to have a more flexible work style, we must remember that this way of working brings about a lot of changes to a team, especially when it comes to how they are managed.
+Hybrid working is now the norm, and though there are many benefits and research is showing that many are happy to have a more flexible work style, we must remember that this way of working has changed the way teams work, especially when it comes to how they are managed.

 One such change is that of team culture.
 Team culture is important in any team.
-But with a lack of physical shared space and regular face-to-face interactions, it is harder to create a team culture in a remote team and so more effort is required to make sure it is positive and thriving.
+Without regular face-to-face interactions, it is harder to create a team culture in a remote or hybrid team and so more effort is required to make sure it is positive and thriving.
 Here we explore a tool that can prove incredibly useful here: virtual team building.

-It’s becoming clear that members of remote teams can often feel lonely, isolated, overwhelmed (especially if they are a new starter), unsupported and uncreative.
-Virtual Team Buildings can help combat these in a number of ways.
+It’s clear that members of remote teams can often feel lonely, isolated, overwhelmed (especially if they are a new starter), unsupported and uncreative.
+Virtual Team Buildings can help combat these in several ways.

 Firstly, it can do wonders for the team as a whole.
 It can help the team to get to know one another, and is a way for the manager to look out for the team, allowing them to show their support and recognition.
 Over time, this helps reinforce a shared team identity, builds trust and increases productivity, collaboration and motivation.